n-eq/dotfiles/README.md

 * Add a `-A` option to `setup` in order to quickly overwrite all config files without ever being prompted

 * [bash_functions] Create a function to extract a compressed archive whatever compression is used, see https://github.com/techgaun/dotfiles/blob/master/.functions/extract for inspiration

-* [bash_functions] Create a function to change directory to the first match from the current directory